mdjahan/FoRDM/README.md

 **Output**
 - A list containing:
-  - `optimal`: optimal management at the selected robustness level with objective real values.
+  - `optimal`: the optimal management strategy at the specified robustness level, including real objective values,
-  - `pareto_front_real`: the Pareto front of management options with real values of the selected robustness level,
+  - `pareto_front_real`: the Pareto front of management strategies with real objective values at the specified robustness level,
-  - `pareto_front_normalized`: the Pareto front of management options with normalized values of the selected robustness level.
+  - `pareto_front_normalized`: the Pareto front of management strategies with normalized objective values at the specified robustness level.

 ---